Beppe Severgnini: Biography

-Born in Crema, Severgnini graduated in law at the University of Pavia.
+Born in Crema, Lombardy, Severgnini graduated in law at the University of Pavia.
 His father was a public notary.
 His career in journalism began when, aged 24, he joined the Milan daily newspaper Il Giornale, headed by Italian journalist Indro Montanelli; he soon distinguished himself as a writer and became the paper's London correspondent.

-For Il Giornale, in the period leading up to the fall of Communism, he worked as special correspondent from Russia, China and several Eastern European countries.
+For Il Giornale, in the period leading up to the fall of Communism, Severgnini worked as special correspondent from Russia, China and several Eastern European countries.
 When Montanelli left Il Giornale to found La Voce, Severgnini followed him.
 He was also seconded to The Economist in London (1993) then served as correspondent for La Voce from Washington.
 He was a correspondent from Italy for The Economist between 1996 and 2003, for which he still occasionally writes.
 He was a contributing opinion writer for The New York Times from 2013 to 2021.

-Following the failure of Montanelli's project at La Voce, in 1995 Severgnini joined the Corriere della Sera, Italy's biggest newspaper, for which he currently is an op-ed columnist and an editor.
+Following the failure of Montanelli's project at La Voce, Severgnini joined in 1995 the Corriere della Sera, Italy's biggest newspaper, for which he still is an op-ed columnist and an editor.
 Since 1998, he hosts a daily column for the online edition of the Corriere della Sera called Italians, originally targeting Italian expatriates; it has steadily grown in popularity since, eventually becoming one of the most read regular features of the newspaper's website.
 An enthusiastic soccer fan, he also wrote for the popular sports newspaper La Gazzetta dello Sport from 2001 to 2011.
 Severgnini appears regularly on radio and TV programs on RAI, La7, NPR and the BBC.
 He was the host of a talk show on SKY TG24 from 2004 to 2011 and for RAI in 2015 and 2016.